DanielHare4/DevOps-Course-Starter/README.md

 - Copy/Recreate the files in the ansible folder onto the control node
 - Update the necessary values in `.env.j2` and `ansible-inventory`
 - Run `ansible-playbook ansible-playbook.yml -i ansible-inventory` to provision

+## Azure Hosted App

+- Azure container image is hosted at https://hub.docker.com/repository/docker/danielharedevops/todo-app/general
+- To build and push use:
+    - `docker build --target production --tag danielharedevops/todo-app .`
+    - `docker push danielharedevops/todo-app`
+- To push to Azure make a POST request to the webhook link in the Deployment Center of Azure.